xemantic/claudine/README.md

 Let's substitute these variables with something concrete:

 1. Anthropic API provides the Claude model.
-2. The most established information exchange standards are:
+2. The most established massive information exchange standards are:
     - Unix (standard command line tools of your machine give endless possibilities)
-    - HTTP
+    - World Wide Web Consortium (W3C) protocols and formats (HTTP, HTML, etc.)
 3. The data comes from:
     - Your hard drive which provides a vast supply of zeros and ones to the model.
     - The whole internet.